opencog/learn/run/README.md

 * Comparison of the learned grammar to the input grammar in step 0.
   TBD.

+* All-in-one.
+The `all-in-one.sh` file combines steps 2 and 3 in
+  a completely automated way.

 The file `wikipedia.txt` contains multiple wikipedia artices, and can be used for trial runs.